rikosintie/Discovery/docs/appendix-daily-switch-backup.md

 It only needs a TFTP server on the automation host and a few lines of `kron` (Cisco IOS's built-in job scheduler) on each switch.

+You can also skip the Ubuntu VM and use PowerShell on Windows/Mac/Linux.
+See [PowerShell Alternative: HTTP Instead of TFTP](appendix-daily-switch-backup.md#powershell-alternative-http-instead-of-tftp)

 ----------------------------------------------------------------

 ## Why this exists